 Sina Farsiu, PhD, Principal Investigator

-I am the director of the Vision and Image Processing (VIP) Laboratory at Duke University.
-At VIP lab, our long-term goal is to improve the vision outcomes of at-risk patients with ocular diseases through earlier and better-directed therapy.
+At the Vision and Image Processing (VIP) Laboratory at Duke University, our long-term goal is to improve the vision outcomes of at-risk patients with ocular diseases through earlier and better-directed therapy.
 To achieve this goal, we take advantage of recent advances in image processing and optics as an integrated technology to capture ocular images with higher resolution and better motion stability compared to the state-of-the-art imaging systems.
-Once these high-quality images are capture, we provide objective tools to quantitatively measure novel imaging biomarkers of the onset and progression of ophthalmic diseases.
+Once these high-quality images are captured, we provide objective tools to quantitatively measure novel imaging biomarkers of the onset and progression of ophthalmic diseases.

 VIP Lab’s Research Focus

 1. Image Analysis Software Development for Ophthalmology and Vision Sciences:

 We collaborate with our clinical colleagues, including Duke Advanced Reasearch in SDOCT Imaging Laboratory.
 A major focus of our lab is the development of fully automated software to objectively detect and evaluate the biomarkers for onset and progression of ocular diseases in adults (e.g. diabetic retinopathy, age-related macular degeneration (AMD), or glaucoma) and children (e.g. retinopathy or prematurity (ROP)).
 We also develop automatic segmentation algorithms to detect/segment/quantify ocular anatomical/pathological structures seen on ophthalmic imaging systems such as Optical Coherence Tomography (OCT).